shakogele/time-allocation-calendar/README.md

 ## How to test

 This project contains only integration tests to test with API integration.
-You can run `npm test` to run tests.
+You can run `npm test-post-deploy` to run postman API tests.
+As Backend APIs are not available for testing it will echo out an error messages for 2 API endpoints for 1 endpoint (GET mentor/agenda) it should pass.

 ## How to build